simul/simul.github.io/ref/simul/base.md

 Retrieve information on the specified licence key.

 ### <a name="GetLicenceValidityText"/>char  const * GetLicenceValidityText(char lic)
-Get information on th status of the given licence
+Get information on the status of the given licence

 ### <a name="GetMaximumFeatureLevel"/>simul::base::FeatureLevel GetMaximumFeatureLevel()
 The maximum feature level (see GetFeatureLevel), determined by the current licence.